lightdarkmaster/pie_chart/Readme.md

 3. The widget will display a pie chart with each slice representing the source of the leads.
 4. Hover over each slice to view the percentage of leads from that source.
 5. It will also display a tabular data for the legends in the zoho crm.
+6. Displayed details data for the overall leads sources of all recorded records.

 ## Customization